-High fiber foods also help lower cholesterol, a key risk factor for heart disease.
-It does that by attaching to cholesterol particles and sweeping them along as the fiber moves out of your body.
+Foods with high levels of soluble fiber help lower cholesterol, a key risk factor for heart disease.
+Fiber attaches to cholesterol particles and sweeps them along as fiber moves out of the body.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2024 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.